bunkean/My-Noteshub/Diagram.md

-Power of being able to turn words and thoughts into diagrams
+# Document Your Domain

-Many engineers underestimate power of diagram (conveying their ideas and thoughts and its ability to further your career)
+Many engineers underestimate ==power== of diagram (conveying their ideas and thoughts and its ability to further your career)

+- ==Power== of being able to turn words and thoughts into diagrams
 ```mermaid
 ---
 title: First diagram using Mermaid